self-actuated/actuated.com/posts/2024-02-23-local-caching-for-github-actions.md

 date: "2024-02-23"
 ---

 We heard from the [Discourse](https://github.com/discourse/discourse) project last year because they were looking to speed up their builds.
-After trying out a couple of self-hosted runner solutions they found out the cache became the new bottleneck.
-We ran some tests to compare using a local S3 cache with the GitHub actions cache on self-hosted runners.
-Here is what we found.
+After trying out a couple of solutions that automated self-hosted runners, they found out that whilst faster CPUs were nice, reliability was a problem and the cache hosted on GitHub's network became the new bottleneck.
+We ran some tests to compare the hosted cache with hosted runners, to self-hosted with a local cache running with S3.
+This post will cover what we found.

 <img src="/images/2024-02-local-caching-for-github-actions/discourse-readme-logo.png" width="200" alt="Discourse logo">